Easter Island: Geography

 Easter Island is one of the world's most isolated inhabited islands.
-Its closest inhabited neighbour is Pitcairn Island, 1931 km to the east, with approximately 50 inhabitants.
+Its closest inhabited neighbour is Pitcairn Island, 1931 km to the west, with approximately 50 inhabitants.
 The nearest continental point lies in central Chile near Concepción, at 3512 km.
 Easter Island's latitude is similar to that of Caldera, Chile, and it lies 3510 km west of continental Chile at its nearest point (between Lota and Lebu in the Biobío Region).
 Isla Salas y Gómez, 415 km to the east, is closer but is uninhabited.
 The Tristan da Cunha archipelago in the southern Atlantic competes for the title of the most remote island, lying 2430 km from Saint Helena island and 2816 km from the South African coast.

 The island is about 24.6 km long by 12.3 km at its widest point; its overall shape is triangular.
 It has an area of 163.6 km², and a maximum elevation of 507 m above mean sea level.
 There are three Rano (freshwater crater lakes), at Rano Kau, Rano Raraku and Rano Aroi, near the summit of Terevaka, but no permanent streams or rivers.